-Be aware that you are not allowed to make a copy of this pdf unless it is for instructional purposes within Virginia’s public school system.
+Be aware that you are not allowed to make a copy of the SOLs pdf unless it is for instructional purposes within Virginia’s public school system.
 With that said, you will need to take some notes.

 If you are not familiar with your state’s standards I suggest going over them quickly to get an idea of how they are put together.
 I find them super helpful because they provide benchmarks that your child needs to meet as well as some instructional tips and activities you can use when teaching a particular standard.

 For the next steps, I will continue to refer to my state’s standards.
 If you’d like to follow along, click here.
 This link will open up in a new window.

 First, you will want to note how many standards your child will need to meet this year.
 In this pdf, there is a total of 7 standards: